tristanfisher/ogre/README.md

 please don't open pull requests or issues about the example dictionary, as it's a sample file that is already abrasively large for git.

 if you do know of any publically-available, open-source lists, i am willing to add links to the readme.

+###### securing against dictionary attacks

+while by no means an exhaustive list, the following will help:

+for all traffic:

+- consider tracking and limiting malicious users from making connections (e.g. fail2ban, session database)

+- lock accounts and notify users if N-login attempts have failed

+- set your firewall to only allow administrative traffic from some networks (if you always ssh from 74.1.x.x/16...)

+for ssh (configured via sshd_config):

+- if you can, disallow password-based SSH access that does not also require a key-exchange (`PasswordAuthentication no`)

+- don't allow root to log in over ssh (username is predictable -- not as big of a deal if you can disallow password-only auth `PermitRootLogin no`)

+- keep in mind that not all accounts on the system need SSH access (`AllowUsers xUser yUser zUser`)

+###### license

+this software is licensed under the [gnu affero gpl v3](LICENSE)